Welcome to the Hayden Heritage Center!

 The Museum is home to the Leslie Memorial Research Library, a fantastic resource for research whether it is subject based or genealogical.
 We have numerous books on local and regional history, as well as various subjects including Railroad, Quarter Horse Collection, out of print books, unpublished manuscripts, family files as well as subject catalogue files and more!
 You can also access the Museum collection database and look at the Museums wonderful collection of photos at one of the two public computer stations (with internet access) in the research library, which is located conveniently on the first floor.

-The Museum has a gift shop with books on local, regional and Colorado history with children's books and toys as well as unique gifts!
+The Museum has a gift shop with books on local, regional and Colorado history, children's books and toys, as well as unique gifts!

 Donations greatly appreciated!!!